Exercise 2: Create a Page, Upload, and Validate

 Make sure you use the correct links (for HTML 5).

-13) Save this file as a text-only file, and when you save the file name it "index.html".
+14) Save this file as a text-only file, and when you save the file name it "index.html".
 Make sure you name it exactly as it says: the words "index" and "html" with a period between them, with no spaces and no capitals.
+(Do not include the quotation marks, either.)

 to view your exercise 2 page (your home page).